Anglo-American Committee of Inquiry: Members

 The committee comprised six Americans and six British.
 Judge Joseph Hutcheson was the American chairman.
 He was joined by Frank Aydelotte, William Phillips, Frank W. Buxton (editor, Boston Herald), James G. McDonald, and Bartley Crum.
 The group was a diverse group of diplomats, scholars, and politicians, most in favor of the proposal that 100,000 displaced persons be admitted to Palestine.
 The British contingent was chaired by Sir John Singleton, with the remaining members being Lord Morrison, Sir Frederick Leggett, Wilfrid Crick, Reginald Manningham-Buller, and Richard Crossman.

+The diverse mix of personal and political beliefs among the members of the Anglo-American Committee of Inquiry (AACI) significantly influenced their approach to examining conditions in Palestine.
+Many members considered themselves liberals or, in the case of Richard Crossman, a liberal socialist, which shaped their motivations and goals.
+However, there was a paradox in how their liberal motivations ran counter to their final recommendations, suggesting that basic racism might have played a role.
+This complexity reveals how the committee's liberal sympathies for Jewish suffering became a performative requirement, overshadowing an objective assessment based on international legal principles.
+The committee aimed to be a "straight and honest jury," but their deliberations and assessments were influenced by implicit norms and unspoken demands for standards of comportment, which were not purely based on the facts presented.
+This indicates that the committee's approach was mediated not only by their political and personal beliefs but also by the prevailing political epistemology of the time, which emphasized suffering, sympathy, and humanitarianism.

 Evidence provided

 Evidence was provided by the Government of Palestine, the Jewish authorities and the Arab authorities.